rbadillap/kotal-documentation/docs/ethereum/examples/goerli.md

 Lets add 2 more besu nodes

 :::info
-keep in mind that in multiple nodes network, thet first node must be a bootnode by setting `bootnode: true` and adding a `nodekey`.
+keep in mind that in multiple nodes network, the first node must be a boot node by setting `bootnode: true` and adding a `nodekey`.
 :::

 ```yaml {13-18}